Phantom limb

-A phantom limb is the sensation that an amputated or missing limb is still attached.
-It is a chronic condition that is often resistant to treatment.
-Approximately 80–100% of individuals with an amputation experience sensations in their amputated limb.
-However, only a small percentage will experience painful phantom limb sensations (phantom pain).
-These sensations are relatively common in amputees and usually resolve within two to three years without treatment.
-Research continues to explore the underlying mechanisms of phantom limb pain (PLP) and effective treatment options.
+Phantom limb refers to brain's perception of pain in a limb that has been surgically amputated and is one of the most common sequelae of limb loss, with prevalence estimates ranging from 50% to 80% of all individuals who undergo amputation.
+Phantom limb can also present itself in two ways: phantom limb pain (PLP) or phantom limb sensations.
+Phantom limb pain is a painful or unpleasant sensation experienced where the amputated limb was.
+Phantom sensations are any other, nonpainful sensations perceived in the amputated or missing limb area.

 Signs and symptoms

-Most (80–100%) amputees experience a phantom limb, with some of them having non-painful sensations.
+Majority (50%-80%) of amputees experience a phantom limb, with some of them having non-painful sensations.
 The amputee may feel very strongly that the phantom limb is still part of the body.

-People will sometimes feel as if they are gesturing, feel itches, twitch, or even try to pick things up.
+People will sometimes feel as if they are gesturing, feel itches, twitch, or even try to pick things up with their non-existing limbs.
 The missing limb often feels shorter and may feel as if it is in a distorted and painful position.
 Occasionally, the pain can be made worse by stress, anxiety and weather changes.
 Exposure to extreme weather conditions, especially below freezing temperatures, can cause increased sensitivity to the sensation.
 Phantom limb pain is usually intermittent, but can be continuous in some cases.
 The frequency and intensity of attacks usually declines with time.

 Repressed memories in phantom limbs could potentially explain the reason for existing sensations after amputation.
 Specifically, there have been several reports from patients of painful clenching spasms in the phantom hand with the feeling of their nails digging into their palms.
 The motor output is amplified due to the missing limb; therefore, the patient may experience the overflow of information as pain.
 The patient contains repressed memories from previous motor commands of clenching the hand and sensory information from digging their nails into their palm.
 These memories remain due to previous neural connections in the brain.